Preponderous-Software/Beyond-Nations/PLANNING.md

 # Planning Document
-The game will take place in a procedurally generated world with a number of nations.
-Players can start a nation or join an existing one.
-The primary objective of the game is to claim territory, build a nation & provide a good life for its citizens.
-Relationships between nations as well as relationships between citizens of nations will be explored.
-The game will be a sandbox with a focus on emergent gameplay.
-The game will be designed to be played in a multiplayer environment, but will also be playable in a single player environment with a single player nation.
+The game is set in a procedurally generated world with multiple nations.
+Players can either start their own nation or join an existing one.
+The main objective of the game is to claim territory, develop a nation, and ensure a good life for its citizens.
+The game explores the relationships between nations and citizens of those nations.
+It is a sandbox game with a focus on emergent gameplay.
+It is designed to be played in a multiplayer environment, but players can also enjoy it in a single-player environment with a single-player nation.

-## Systems
+## Game Systems
+The game systems include:

 - World Generation
 - Nation Building & Management
 - NPC Relations